Aleph-Alpha/pharia-engine/OPERATING.md

            pharia-kernel
    ```

-   You can view the PhariaKernel's API documentation at [](http://127.0.0.1:8081/api-docs)
+   You can view the PhariaEngine's API documentation at [](http://127.0.0.1:8081/api-docs)

 ### Monitoring Local Skill Execution

-You can monitor your Skill by connecting the PhariaKernel to an OpenTelemetry collector, e.g. Jaeger:
+You can monitor your Skill by connecting the PhariaEngine to an OpenTelemetry collector, e.g. Jaeger:

 ```sh
 podman run -p 4317:4317 -p 16686:16686 jaegertracing/all-in-one